Thor110/Expanded-Galaxy-Hood/README.md

 ## WORK IN PROGRESS

+Brotherhood of Shadow : Solomon's Revenge : Expanded Galaxy is considered experimental and probably shouldn't be used for the time being!
+The launcher hasn't been updated so if and when playing this part of the project, please use the batch launcher. ( "launcher.bat" ) which is included and installed to the games folder and not the .exe file from the port until further notice.

 As I am actively working on the project, things may be broken from time to time, I apologise in advance for any bugs or faults you may encounter when downloading directly from the repository.

 Hoping to put out a proper release of all three parts of the project again some time soon.